injective-dev/evm-hello-world-inj/README.md

 ### Self feedback

-I've been performing micro DX self-audits on the repo with each version released so as to keep improving the hello world experience.
+I've been performing micro DX self-audits on the repo with each version released, so as to keep improving the hello world experience.
 You can watch them below: